watertap-org/watertap/docs/technical_reference/unit_models/uv_aop.rst

-Aside from the inlet feed state variables (i.e., temperature, pressure, component mass flowrates), the UV AOP model has at least an additional 6 degrees of freedom that the user must specify.
+Aside from the inlet feed state variables (i.e., temperature, pressure, component mass flowrates), the UV AOP model has at least an additional 6 degrees of freedom that the user must specify when `uv_dose_type` configuration option to `UVDoseType.fixed`.
 The table below gives an outline of these.

 .. csv-table::
    :header: "Description", "Symbol", "Variable Name", "Index", "Units"